jonascarpay/md-headerfmt/README.md

 Reads a file either from `stdin` or as a command line argument, and prints the formatted result to `stdout`.
 Run as you would any python script, and set up your editor to run it on every save.

+### Pandoc users

+If you use Pandoc's metadata header, you'll want to close it with `...` instead of `---` so it doesn't accidentally parse as a header.